K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 </tr>
 <tr>
     <td> test/ </td>
     <td> Unit test, fixture, and other test tools.
-Rail application test is in charge of this part. </td>
+The rail application test is in charge of this part. </td>
 </tr>
 <tr>
     <td> tmp/ </td>